gitrifatjahanazad/AI_in_Finance/README.md

 source [https://github.com/austintackaberry/stocks](https://github.com/austintackaberry/stocks)

 # This example was used to feed only new local data set.
 Squarepharma from [https://www.dsebd.org/](https://www.dsebd.org/)
+**Special thanks to Nazmoon Noor Roni for Explaining me stock in simplest terms**

 This is the code for [this](https://youtu.be/7vunJlqLZok) video on Youtube by Siraj Raval.